K-5 ELA

 The lesson begins with the teacher providing direct and explicit instruction to the whole class.
 Following a gradual release model, the teacher first demonstrates a strategy or thinks aloud for a specific purpose.
 Students are given an opportunity to rehearse while the teacher carefully watches and provides guidance and feedback as needed.

-Independent Work (30-40 minutes)
+Student Work Time (30-40 minutes)

 Students are then released to apply what they learned in small groups, pairs, or independently.
 The teacher checks in to ensure all students are engaged with the task before moving on to either confer with individual students to assess, support, and scaffold their learning, or work with a small group to provide direct instruction.